Nate711/utils/README.md

-# pupperv3_utils
+# Utils
-Clone and rename to just "utils" and put in home folder
+Utils for pupper v3.
+Make sure you clone to /home/pi/